This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Now you understand why the meaning of gluten is so important; and the rising number of causes of intolerance.

-Researchers reporting in the journal Applied and Environmental Microbiology[2] reported that 14 of 17 patients unable to eat baker's yeast bread were able to enjoy sourdough when it was exposed to selected lactobacillus strains for 24 hours before cooking.
+Researchers reporting in the journal Applied and Environmental Microbiology[2] reported that 14 of 17 patients unable to eat baker's yeast bread could enjoy sourdough when it was exposed to selected lactobacillus strains for 24 hours before cooking.

 In our usual sourdough bread recipe[4] we in fact expose the mixture for only 4 hours to the lactobacillus-starter; but then we do not suffer from gluten intolerance.

-Should bread cause indigestion but no bloating, diarrhoea or rectal bleeding, then use of a probiotic such as explained in these kefir benefits is recommended; again lactobacillus and other bacteria are improving the fermentation of the starch in the colon.
+Should bread cause indigestion but no bloating, diarrhoea or rectal bleeding, then use of a probiotic such as explained in these kefir benefits is recommended; again friendly bacteria and wild yeasts are improving the fermentation of the starch in the gut.
 Not all abdominal pain should be attributed to the meaning of gluten.

 There is an enormous lie in the baking industry; frankly it is abhorrent and permitted worldwide.
-So long as millers do not remove more than 51% of the bran and wheatgerm they are legally entitled to call their product wholemeal; yet it is anything but the nourishing flour that we humans need for vitamins, fatty-acids and bran for the colon.
+So long as millers do not remove more than 51% of the bran and wheatgerm they are legally entitled to call their products "wholemeal;" yet it is anything but the nourishing flour that we humans need for the vitamins, fatty-acids and fibre demanded by our bodies for wellness.

 On the left is our freshly ground 100% flour, from which we bake real bread.
 On the right is the so-called wholemeal counterfeit; can you spot the difference?
-It's chalk and cheese.
+They are chalk and cheese.

 Google "real bread" to understand more about the movement sweeping the UK; folk who are tired of eating tasteless commercial-loaves that manufacturers claim are nutritionally enriched.